kivy/kivy/doc/sources/installation/installation-windows.rst

 :ref:`install-win-dist`.

 We also provide nightly wheels generated using Kivy `master <https://github.com/kivy/kivy>`_.
 See :ref:`install-nightly-win-dist`.
 See also :ref:`upgrade-win-dist`.
+If installing kivy to an **alternate location** and not to site-packages, please see :ref:`alternate-win`.

 .. warning::

     Python 3.5 is currently not supported on Windows due to issues with MinGW and Python 3.5.
 Support is not expected for some time.
 See `here <http://bugs.python.org/issue4709>`_ for details.
 If required,
-    3.5 MSVC builds should be posssible, but have not been attempted.
+    3.5 MSVC builds should be posssible, but have not been attempted, please enquire or let us know if you've compiled with MSVC.

 To use Kivy you need `Python <https://www.python.org/downloads/windows/>`_.
 Multiple versions of Python can be installed side by side, but Kivy needs to